LOADING ...

 landing the west,

-of them who came to avenge the bishop's death.
+thousands of who came to avenge the bishop's death.

 In the course of years,

-to imprint humility within the last folk as their will
+to imprint humility within the pagan folk as their will

 with their arms.